Bruiser (bull): 2018 Season

-Bruiser’s first out in the summer was against Derek Kolbaba, who rode the bull at the Days of 47 rodeo in Salt Lake City, Utah on July 19.
+Bruiser's first out in the summer was against Derek Kolbaba, who rode the bull at the Days of 47 rodeo in Salt Lake City, Utah, on July 19.
 Bruiser was marked 44.50 points in that out.
-He then bucked the next week on July 26 at the Red Desert Roundup PRCA rodeo in Rock Springs, Wyoming where Joe Frost rode him in the first round for 90.50 points, while Bruiser was marked 45 points for his half of the ride.
-This would be Bruiser’s final regular season outing of 2018.
+He then bucked the next week on July 26 at the Red Desert Roundup PRCA rodeo in Rock Springs, Wyoming, where Joe Frost rode him in the first round for 90.50 points, while Bruiser was marked 45 points for his half of the ride.
+This would be Bruiser's final regular season outing of 2018.

 His next appearance was at the PBR World Finals in November.
 He bucked off Francisco García Torres in Round 2 and was marked 44.75 points.
-He then bucked at the event’s Championship Round where Jose Vitor Leme rode him for 93.75 points.
+He then bucked at the event's Championship Round where José Vitor Leme rode him for 93.75 points.
 Bruiser was marked 45.75 points and clinched his third PBR World Champion Bull title.
-His last outings for 2018 were at the PRCA’s National Finals Rodeo in December.
+His last outings for 2018 were at the PRCA's National Finals Rodeo in December.
 He bucked off Cole Melancon in Round 2 and was marked 46.50 points.
 He was then ridden in Round 9 by Eli Vastbinder for 91 points for the round win.
 Bruiser for his part was marked 46 points for that ride.